-Call for Submissions and Guidelines for Authors and Reviewers
+Call for General Submissions and Guidelines for Authors and Reviewers

 Call for Submissions

-We are proud to introduce a new journal: the Journal of Contemplative and Holistic Education (JCHE).
-This is a peer-reviewed online journal featuring research articles, invited contributions, reviews, interviews as well as video/audio submissions and photo essays.
+The Journal of Contemplative and Holistic Education (JCHE) is a peer-reviewed online journal featuring research articles, invited contributions, reviews, interviews as well as video/audio submissions and photo essays.
 JCHE is biannually published.
 Within the biannual framework, papers are published on a continuing basis, unless they are for special issues.

 We embrace a range of submissions: we publish traditional peer-reviewed academic research articles and reviews, as well as non-traditional formats, such as arts-based and multimedia essays, interviews with practitioners and spiritual teachers, and reviews of educational practices and events.
 We welcome submissions in video and audio files (see below for details) that capture community voices, practitioner arts, and fieldnotes-based reflections.